 Vitamin E enhances memory and cognitive functions, mainly in older people.
 Researches show that people who suffer from dementia and Alzheimer’s have low vitamin E levels in cerebrospinal fluid, which supports a healthy brain and spinal cord functions.
 Treating vitamin E deficiency in these patients is associated with a reduction in Alzheimer progression and symptoms along with improving memory and cognitive functions.

 Combining vitamin E and selenium together is considered anticarcinogenic because vitamin E has antioxidant possesses, which protect and provide a healthy environment for the cells to grow, mature and proliferate, and regulate both cell differentiation and programmed cell death (apoptosis).

-Owing to the antioxidant properties of vitamin E, it helps with reducing bone degeneration and calcium mobilisation from the bone.
-Studies show that elevating the levels of vitamin E in patients with osteoporosis decreases the incidence and the symptoms of osteoporosis.
+Owing to the antioxidant properties of vitamin E, it helps with reducing bone degeneration and calcium mobilization from the bone.
+Studies show that elevating the levels of vitamin E in patients with osteoporosis decreases the incidence and the symptoms of .

-Antioxidants are substances that reduce and remove harmful molecules from cells to protect them from ageing and degeneration.
-Vitamin E is an excellent source for antioxidants; it delays the ageing processes, reducing the incidence of premature ageing, the appearance of wrinkles and at the same time protects against cancers because it supports cell growth and tissue differentiation.
+Antioxidants are substances that reduce and remove harmful molecules from cells to protect them from aging and degeneration.
+Vitamin E is an excellent source for antioxidants; it delays the aging processes, reducing the incidence of premature aging, the appearance of wrinkles and at the same time protects against cancers because it supports cell growth and tissue differentiation.

 Regulation of gene expression is a part of the benefits of vitamin E. When vitamin E levels drop, mutations of genes may happen, giving rise to conditions like ataxia.
 Ataxia is a neurological disease characterized by abnormal and unpredictable body movements.
 Patients with ataxia caused by vitamin E deficiency show drastic improvement in the symptoms after treating their vitamin E deficiency.